reitermarkus/golfmoji/README.md

 # ⛳️ golfmoji
-golfmoji is a new esoteric golfing language, which is currently heavy under development.
+golfmoji is a new esoteric golfing language, which is currently heavily under development.
 The source-code contains ONLY emojis.
 Each emoji will be interpreted as a function or operation or stuff like that.

 ## Why emojis?!
 Beside this language, there are existing many other great golfing languages.